 Overland from Taunggyi to Kyaing Tong

 Ever since coming to Myanmar (then Burma) the first time in 1977, I’ve been dreaming about this trip.
-How many times have I been standing in Taunggyi or Kyaing Tong and longed for taking this road.
+How many times had I been standing in Taunggyi or Kyaing Tong and longed to travel this road.
 For several decades it was virtually impossible to do it, as the road (NH 27) leads through territory that was controlled by insurgents and tribal armies for a long time.
 Even today fighting between rebel groups and government troops flares up occasionally.
 If that happens, the road will be closed immediately for tourists… Now, forty-two years later, my dream came true.

 The permit situation is somewhat confusing.
 According to MTT we didn’t need one.
 On the other hand, when we reached the check post at the Salween River bridge

 they told us that without a permit we wouldn’t have been permitted to cross the river.
 So better bring one.
 It is important that all passengers are mentioned in the permit.
 If one doesn’t come along, just delete him or her.
 And bring plenty of passport copies and copies of your permit!
 Foreigners cannot do the trip without a licenced guide.
 It seems that we could have gone all the way from Heho to the Salween River without a permit.
 There were no checkpoints.
 As we’ve learnt, foreigners who don’t have a permit are free to stay wherever they want.
 I mean, as long as there is a guest house with a licence.
 At least that’s what we’ve been told.
 If you have a permit, however, you’ll have to stay in Namhsam.
 There’s a reasonable hotel in town that costs 40.000 Kyats.
 Including hot water!
 Quite a relief, as it tends to be cold at night.